Worn is a mission-based creative agency that empowers women to lead.

 The Partnership for a Healthier America presented Worn with a challenge - to get parents to involve their kids' schools in the Let's Move Active Schools program and the benefits of physical activity for kids' brains and focus in school.

-Worn's approach was to create a satire of the typical, boring day at a boring desk job and how workers could suddenly become more focused and motivated if only they had an "Adult Recess."
+Worn's approach was to create a satire of the typical day at a boring desk job and how workers could suddenly become more focused and motivated if only they had an "Adult Recess."

 Worn presented the concept, cast the actors, directed, and produced the shoot in New York City and Brooklyn.